Capri1545/safe-vault-application/README.md

 - Added the `SafeVault.Test` project to the solution, enabling unit testing with xUnit.
 - Configured the web project with basic middleware and routing in `Program.cs`.
 - Replaced the default Index page with a custom web form for username and email submission in `Index.cshtml`.
-- Added a LocalDB connection string to `appsettings.json` for database connectivity.
+- (Removed) LocalDB connection string from web `appsettings.json` (now only in API).
-- Implemented a `DatabaseInitializer` class to automatically create the SafeVaultDb database and Users table if they do not exist.
+- (Removed) `DatabaseInitializer` and all data logic from the web project.
+Data/database logic is now handled exclusively by the API.
-- Added the Microsoft.Data.SqlClient NuGet package to the SafeVault.Web project for SQL Server database access.
+- (Removed) Microsoft.Data.SqlClient NuGet package from the web project (now only in API).
-- Moved the Users table creation SQL to a separate `database.sql` file in `SafeVault.Web/Data` for easier future changes.
+- (Removed) Users table creation SQL and related files from the web project.
+These are now in the API project.
-- Updated the `DatabaseInitializer` to read and execute the SQL from this file when initializing the database.
-- Added an AddUser method to DatabaseInitializer that uses parameterized queries for inserting user data, following best practices to prevent SQL injection.
-- Updated AddUser in DatabaseInitializer to sanitize and validate user-provided data (such as login credentials or search inputs) before database insertion, ensuring secure handling of sensitive information.
+- (Removed) AddUser and all direct DB access from the web project.
+All user/data operations are now performed via the API.
 - Added a new test file `Tests/TestInputValidation.cs` with unit tests for SQL Injection and XSS input validation using NUnit.
 - Added an `InputValidator` class in `SafeVault.Web/Model` to sanitize user input and validate email addresses, helping to prevent users from entering potentially harmful scripts or queries (such as SQL injection or XSS).
 - Updated the InputValidator.Sanitize method to also remove the phrase 'drop table' (case-insensitive), ensuring it passes the SQL injection test cases and further improves input sanitization.